 THINKING IT’S A GOOD THING FOR THE BUSINESS

 Is it, really?
-Reducing debt can be a good thing, but if you pay your loans off early, it could put you into a bind in some other area of the business finances.
+Reducing debt can be good, but if you pay your loans off early, it could put you into a bind in some other area.

 FEAR THAT THE BUSINESS COULD TANK